ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/getting-started/devenvsetup.md

 === "Desktop/Laptop"

-    ## Tools installation
+    ## Tools installation on Desktop/Laptop

     The following tools are required:

     - [Git Client](https://git-scm.com/): needs to be installed in your development operating system, it comes as standard for Mac OS.